 Ultimately, one can take V1742 data on a pad-by-pad basis in a self-triggered mode, setting the threshold to say 0.2 single photoelectron response for this particular pad (as measured during the gain scans).
 Since V1742 self-triggering does not work at a 5 GS/s sampling rate, one should probably perform gain scans at 2.5 GS/s as well.
 A trigger count vs real time defines the DCR, which is supposed to be ~1-2 kHz / cm2, which is effectively the surface occupied by eight pads served by a single DRS4 chip.
 Since the DAQ is capable to take data at up to ~9 kHz, this procedure may work.

-A different approach would be to take data for all 256 pads of a given quadrant at once, using a random trigger, and digitizing the waveforms at 1 GS/s (for a higher data taking efficiency), which means a ~1 ms timing window per waveform.
-Every pad is expected to have a DCR above threshold of a couple of hundred Hz (~10 mm2 surface area), meaning one such event with a measurable pulse out of every ten thousand triggers.
+A different approach would be to take data for all 256 pads of a given quadrant at once, using a random trigger, and digitizing the waveforms at 5 GS/s, which means a ~200 ns timing window per waveform.
+Every pad is expected to have a DCR above threshold of a couple of hundred Hz (~10 mm2 surface area), meaning one such event with a measurable pulse out of every fifty thousand triggers.
 A precise determination of this number on the bench is not really needed, but rather just an upper limit.

 Other numbers of interest are as follows.
-An SPE pulse at a reasonable gain of few times 106 is around 50 mV in a 50 Ohm load (check!).
-A ~0.2 p.e. threshold level is therefore ~10 mV.
+An SPE pulse at a reasonable gain of few times 106 is 25-50 mV in a 50 Ohm load.
+A ~0.2 p.e. threshold level is therefore ~5-10 mV.
 This number should be compared to the pedestal RMS.
 Under quiet lab conditions with a low level of environmental noise, the pedestal width is dominated by the DRS4 ASIC intrinsic noise itself, which is ~0.35 mV as can be verified directly, after a thorough offset and gain calibration.

 Resilience to the magnetic field